 - University of North Carolina at Chapel Hill

 With homicide still serving as the third leading cause of death, youth violence remains a key public health issue.

 The National Centers of Excellence bring academic institutions and communities together to collaboratively stop violence and promote healthy safe environments for youth.
 These six centers are funded by the Centers for Disease Control and Prevention.

 - Johns Hopkins Center for the Prevention of Youth Violence

 - Denver National Center of Excellence in Youth Violence Prevention

 - University of Louisville Youth Violence Prevention Center

 - Clark-Hill Institute for Positive Youth Development

-All six centers are also a part of the ACE Network, a collaborative group which promotes and encourages the efforts of four specific work groups:
+All six centers are also a part of the ACE Network, a collaborative group that promotes and encourages the efforts of four specific workgroups:

 - Evaluation and indicators,